Digital transformation in insurance is happening in many ways and affecting everything from the underwriting process to customer retention.

 A U.S. insurance and financial service company previously stored information on 3,000 distributed servers.
 Not only was the upkeep and storage space expensive, it severely limited the company’s ability to scale its business.

-The company switched to cloud-based servers running on IBM System Z mainframes, which immediately led to faster information sharing within the organization.
-And within three years, the company saved approximately $15 million on physical storage and upkeep.
+Hence, they switched to cloud-based servers running on IBM System Z mainframes, which immediately led to faster information sharing within the organization.
+And within three years, they saved approximately $15 million on physical storage and upkeep.

 Key Takeaways for CIOs